 Figure 1 is available at the App Store and Google Play.

-UpToDate is a popular clinical decision support app that provides GPs with a huge database of evidence-based recommendations.
-It helps healthcare professionals find the answers to clinical questions at the point of care.
+When it comes to comprehensive clinical decision support, UpToDate and PEPID are two of the most trusted platforms.
+They provide GPs with a huge database of evidence-based recommendations and help healthcare professionals find answers to clinical questions at the point of care.

 Key functionality